Yonet/Angular-Interview-Questions/README.md

 #### Testing Questions:

+* What are some of the different tests types you can write?
-* How do you mock a service to inject in a unit test?
+* How do you mock a service to inject in an integration test?
-* How do you mock a module in a unit test?
+* How do you mock a module in an integration test?
+* How do you test a component that has a dependency to an async service?
+* What is the difference between 'async()' and 'fakeAsync()'?

 #### TypeScript Questions: